New Jersey: Professional sports

-The New York metropolitan area’s two National Football League teams, the New York Giants and the New York Jets, play at MetLife Stadium in East Rutherford's Meadowlands Sports Complex.
-Built for about $1.6 billion, the venue is the most expensive stadium ever built.
+The New York metropolitan area's two National Football League teams, the New York Giants and the New York Jets, play at MetLife Stadium in East Rutherford's Meadowlands Sports Complex.
+Built for about $1.6 billion, the venue is one of the most expensive stadiums ever built.
 On February 2, 2014, MetLife Stadium hosted Super Bowl XLVIII.

-The New York Red Bulls of Major League Soccer play in Red Bull Arena, a soccer-specific stadium in Harrison across the Passaic River from downtown Newark.
+The New York Red Bulls of Major League Soccer play in Sports Illustrated Stadium, a soccer-specific stadium in Harrison across the Passaic River from downtown Newark.
 On July 27, 2011, Red Bull Arena hosted the 2011 MLS All-Star Game.
-New Jersey hosted matches during the 1994 FIFA World Cup at Giants Stadium and will be one of 16 cities to host matches during the 2026 FIFA World Cup, at MetLife Stadium.
+New Jersey hosted matches during the 1994 FIFA World Cup at Giants Stadium and will be one of 16 cities to host matches during the 2026 FIFA World Cup, at MetLife Stadium, which will also host the tournament final.

 From 1977 to 2012, New Jersey had a National Basketball Association team, the New Jersey Nets.
 WNBA's New York Liberty played in New Jersey from 2011 to 2013 while their primary home arena, Madison Square Garden was undergoing renovations.
 In 2016, the Philadelphia 76ers of the NBA opened their new headquarters and training facility, the Philadelphia 76ers Training Complex, in Camden.

 The Meadowlands Sports Complex is home to the Meadowlands Racetrack, one of three major harness racing tracks in the state.
 The Meadowlands Racetrack and Freehold Raceway in Freehold are two of the major harness racing tracks in North America.
 Monmouth Park Racetrack in Oceanport is a popular spot for thoroughbred racing in New Jersey and the northeast.
 It hosted the Breeders' Cup in 2007, and its turf course was renovated in preparation.